 When I go to a new place, I assign myself a project.
 It limits me and makes the images better.

-On several successive summer trips to Ludington, Michigan, I got to know the dunes that line Lake Michigan and those in the back country of Ludington State Park.
+On successive summer trips to Ludington, Michigan, I got to know the dunes that line Lake Michigan and those in the back country of Ludington State Park.

 Early morning sun rose over the dune in the back country, put the people tracks on its downslope in shadow, and highlighted grasses on top of a second dune.